Ash

 • A decent hostel bed (shared dorm)

-• 3 meals from cheap take away places
+• 3 meals from cheap takeaway places

 • A few rides on Vancouver public transit

-• One paid attraction like the Vancouver Art Gallery or Capilano Suspension Bridge.
+• One paid attraction, like the Vancouver Art Gallery or Capilano Suspension Bridge.

 • Three beers